 The final step is to log into your Mighty Network and navigate to Network Settings > General Settings > Domain > Use Your Own Domain.
 Click on "Get Started" and follow the instructions.

 The mapping will take some time to finish, but you don't need to stay on the page.
 We'll send you a notification once it's complete.

 Once the mapping is finished, go to Network Settings > General Settings > Domain > Use Your Own Domain and click Activate Your Domain.

-Depending on the domain provider that you use (i.e. Namecheap), it may take a couple of hours for the domain to activate.
+Depending on the domain provider you use (i.e. Namecheap), the domain may take a couple of hours to activate.
 If your domain hasn't been accepted within 48 hours, please reach out to us directly and we'll work with you to complete this process.

-Please note, subdirectories such as "example.com/subdirectory" are not currently supported.
+Please note that subdirectories such as "example.com/subdirectory" are not currently supported.